abbr/NodeSSPI/README.md

   console.log('Express server listening on port %d in %s mode', port, app.get('env'));
 });
 ```
-If you put above code in a file say *index.js* and run following commands from the same directory:
+If you put above code in a file, say *index.js*, and run following commands from the same directory:
 ```
 npm install node-sspi
 npm install express@3.4.3